markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 ### Labels: Strings in categorical variables

 A second aspect that we need to tackle is the presence of labels in categorical variables.
-This is the values of the variables are strings rather than numbers, and we can't use them as such in machine learning models certainly not in python using so I could learn
+This is the values of the variables are strings rather than numbers, and we can't use them as such in machine learning models, certainly not in python using sci-kit learn.

+### Distribution: Normal vs skewed

-a third consideration to keep in mind is the distribution of the variables fundamental variables and
+A third consideration to keep in mind is the distribution of the variables fundamental variables and

 specifically whether they follow a gosh distribution or if they are rather skewed for some algorithms.